 Email and chat

 - XMPP: firstname.lastname@example.org (this is not an email address, it’s an XMPP jid). email@example.com may also work.
-Don’t know XMPP?
+Don’t know what XMPP is?
+Need a free provider?

 Why encrypt email?